CS 332

 colon notation

-array arithmetic and matrix operations
+matrix arithmetic and operations

 other useful MATLAB functions: sum, min, max, linspace, find